New Hampshire fire towers: always worth a hike

 The architecture of fire towers is pretty simple, stark and functional.
-With the exception of the glorious stone tower at Weeks State Park, they all look pretty much the same, distinguished only by the number of antennae and dishes attached.
+With the exception of the glorious stone tower at Weeks State Park in Lancaster in New Hampshire’s north country, they all look pretty much the same, distinguished only by the number of antennae and dishes attached.
 But oh, the wonderful hikes I’ve had to each one of these towers … with more to come.

 November, Naticook Lake